 Benefits of Owning a Futon Mattresses

-You're probably wondering: Why bother getting the best futon mattress?
+You're probably wondering: Why bother getting the futon couch bed?
 Why not get any other type of option for the guest room or living area?

 Even I was wondering the same thing, as I thought futon mattresses weren't as comfortable as others!
 However, they do have their advantages, such as: